 Dr. Jonathan Edlow enjoys a good medical mystery.
-And it's a good thing because in the ER where he works, at least a couple walk through the door each day.
+And it's a good thing, because in the ER where he works, at least a couple walk through the door each day.

-"Most cases require some degree of sleuthing," says Dr. Edlow, who is Vice Chairman of the Department of Emergency Medicine at Beth Israel Deaconess Medical Center.
+"Many cases require some degree of sleuthing," says Dr. Edlow, who is Vice Chairman of the Department of Emergency Medicine at Beth Israel Deaconess Medical Center.
 "Each symptom is like a clue and from there we piece together a diagnosis."

 Many now-known medical disorders, in fact, started as mysteries.
 Take, for instance, Lyme disease.

 “Two housewives in Lyme, Connecticut noticed children in the neighborhood were becoming ill,” says Dr. Edlow, author of the book Bull’s-Eye: Unraveling The Medical Mystery of Lyme Disease and The Deadly Dinner Party and Other Medical Detective Stories.
 “But it took nearly 10 years to actually track down the full range of symptoms and the causative bacterium.”

 Dr. Edlow says he’s seeing more tick bite cases in the ED these days, and 2014 has seemed to be a banner year for ticks.
 In part, he says it’s because people are more aware that ticks can transmit disease and know the importance of prompt treatment.
 Over time, Lyme disease is becoming more common in New England.